Life science and cryogenics are inseparable

-In the life sciences, the right temperature is important - and it often has to be very low, for example when preserving samples, cell material and other biological material.
-We provide the necessary freezing cold.
+Within the life sciences, creating and maintaining the correct temperature is vital.
+This temperature often must be very low when preserving samples, cell materials, and other biologics.
+We can provide the cryogenic equipment that you need.

 Cryopreservation at its best with our Cryocooler BIOSAFE®